 For nootropic users, centrophenoxine is an outstanding source of choline that works exceptionally well with other supplements like the racetams, which put heavy demand on the brain’s choline supplies.

 Centrophenoxine is an affordable, readily available supplement with a long track record of success.
-Whether you’re interested in a powerful memory booster, an anti-aging supplement, or a high-quality choline source to combine with other nootropics, this could be the one you’re looking for.
+Whether you’re interested in a powerful memory booster, an anti-aging supplement, or a high-quality choline source to combine with other nootropics, this could be a supplement worth taking.

 Planning to start a new supplementation regimen?
 See our medical disclaimer.